 While in the course of coming up with ideas for Geek Bliss, I had ideas for vintage-themed balms – I’ve always been as much of, if not MORE of, a costume drama geek than anything else (one of my favorite movies is A Room With A View, which I first discovered in the early 90s & decided I wanted to be Maggie Smith or Judi Dench when I “grew up,” and that sentiment still holds – I want to be like them when I’m the age they are now: fabulous in my 80s!).
 I decided to do a second Etsy shop, but needed a new name.
 After brainstorming lots of possibilities, I came up with the idea for “Moonsteam Alchemy”…it was late at night & I was transforming stuff into new stuff & I liked steampunk…and, well, that’s what my brain came up with late that night in early 2010. :)

 Away I went designing new labels…here are a few original ones:

 The MSA shop was on Etsy for several years, and it is also technically still there, just not selling anything.
 When I stopped selling, people kept asking me if I was going to reopen, and I still made balms for friends, but I didn’t sell them in a shop anymore.

-Many times I’ve contemplated offering a few again, and I’m leaning toward it again for later in 2020.
-I just miss those balms! 🙂
+Many times I’ve contemplated offering a few again…so who knows.
+I just miss those balms! :)